ios1ph/BitMono/docs/source/developers/protection-runtime-moniker.rst

 ==========================

 You have protection that works only with specific runtime and you want to let it know to the user.
-By default BitMono provides an opportunity to talk with the users, to warn them, like be careful, this protection working only with ``Mono``.
+By default ObscuraX provides an opportunity to talk with the users, to warn them, like be careful, this protection working only with ``Mono``.

 .. code-block:: csharp